Sequential Solutions in Machine Scheduling Games: Linear lower bound for

-\begin{claim} If the first three jobs choose their zero-cost machines, then all subsequent jobs implement the subgame perfect equilibrium on the same instance with $k'=k-1$.
-The cost of $J_1$ in this case is $k'+2=k+1$. \end{claim} \begin{proof}[of Claim] Note that the sequence starting from $J_4$ is the same sequence for $k' =k-1$.
+\begin{proof}[of Step~\ref{itm:claim1}] Note that the sequence starting from $J_4$ is the same sequence for $k' =k-1$.
 Since the first three jobs did not put any cost on the machines, we can apply the inductive hypothesis and assume that all subsequent players play the subgame perfect equilibrium.
 The resulting cost on machine $M_2$ will be $k'+2=k+1$, and this is the machine chosen by $J_1$. \end{proof}

-\begin{claim} If the first job $J_1$ chooses $M_2$, then both $J_2$ and $J_3$ choose $M_1$. \end{claim} \begin{proof}[of Claim] Choosing $M_2$ costs $J_2$ and $J_3$ at least $k$, no matter what the subsequent players do.
+\begin{proof}[of Step~\ref{itm:claim2}] Choosing $M_2$ costs $J_2$ and $J_3$ at least $k$, no matter what the subsequent players do.
 If they instead choose $M_1$, by the previous claim, their cost is $k'+1=k$ which they both prefer given their tie-breaking rule. \end{proof}

-The above two claims show that if $J_1$ chooses machine $M_2$ then she is paying a cost $k+1$, while in the following we show that if she chooses machine $M_1$, she will pay a cost $k+1$ in this scenario as well.
-The tie-breaking rule is that player $J_1$ prefers the cost $k+1$ on the first machine $M_1$.
+\begin{proof}[of Step~\ref{itm:claim3}] In this case, where $J_1$ is on machine $M_1$, we assume different tie-breaking rules for the last two players $J_{3k - 2}$ and $J_{3k - 1}$, depending on which of the two players $J_2$ and $J_3$ choose machine $M_2$.

-In the second part of the proof we assume different tie-breaking rules for the last two players $J_{3k - 2}$ and $J_{3k - 1}$, depending on which of the two players $J_2$ and $J_3$ choose machine $M_2$.
+{\bf Case 1:} player $J_2$ chooses machine $M_1$.
+In this case we assume that player $J_3$ breaks ties in favor of $M_2$: we will show that choosing $M_2$ results in the cost of $k+1$ in the end, instead of some cost on machine $M_1$, which we already know is at least $k+1$, because $J_1$ is already on machine $M_1$.
+If job $J_3$ gets assigned to machine $M_2$, then by backward induction we can show the following claim: